 This is very important.
 If your work surface, tools or even hands are dirty, your finished product will not be as good as it can be!
 This doesn't just go for traditional art, but digital as well.
 Making sure a tablet and pen are clean ensures a high quality finished product.
 You don't want to be losing control of the pen's pressure because of a dirty nib or tablet surface, so making sure your tools are clean is a must.
 It's pretty self-explanatory in traditional art (greasy hands + drawing paper = bad time), because you don't want anything on your page that isn't what you're using as a medium!
 This also prolongs the life of your tools!
 Yay!
 ALWAYS:

 -Wash your hands and wipe down your work station before beginning

 -Wipe down any fingerprints or dust off digital media

 -Make sure your tools are in tip-top shape; sharpen any pencils you want to use, and make sure the tips of pens/pencils/tablet pens are free of any residue or dust

--If you feel your hands getting sweaty or oily during the working process, wash your hands with soap and water, making sure they're completely DRY before resuming
+-If you feel your hands getting sweaty or oily during the working process, wash your hands with soap and water, making sure they're completely DRY before resuming2.
+Have good lighting!

 Start light and build until you get a darker shade.
 Colouring too hard or pressing too hard will make your page all dented and ruins the paper for future uses.
 Colouring gradually is good, because you can adjust and re-layer if you need.
-It's easier to go from light to dark, but not the same for the other way around!
+It's easier to go from light to dark, but not the same for the other way around!6.
+Take little breaks.